oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 2. VmAffinityFilterPolicyUnit - getAcceptableHosts, filter.
 3. MigrateVmCommand.
 4. AddAffinityGroupCommand.
-5. SchedulerUtilQuartzImpl.

 ### Intervals and values used in the system

 1. Regular interval - 1 minute.
-2. Long interval - 15 minutes.
-3. Maximum migration tries - 5.

 ### Release Notes

 This feature is a manager that checks if any affinity rules are broken and migrates VMs in order to enforce them.
 This manager includes:

-1. Triggers for creation of the manager on Cluster Creation/Deletion.
-2. Managers wakes up on Affinity group Creation/Deletion/Update and engine startup.
-3. Manager Sleeps long interval when too many migration tries fail.
-4. Manager shutsdown when migration loop is detected or if the same migration happens more than once on the last 5 migrations.
-5. Manager avoid multiple migrations on the same cluster by sleeping when migration in progress(Using pending resource manager).
+1. Manager avoid multiple migrations on the same cluster.
-6. Manager uses scheduler's automatic migration command to comply with filter and weight policies.
+2. Manager uses scheduler's automatic migration command to comply with filter and weight policies.
-7. Manager will sleep for 15 minutes instead of 5 if all affinity rules are enforced when interval is reached.
-8. Manager will automatically sort and create "Unified Affinity Rules" based on the defined affinity rules and will detect contradictions between rules.
+3. Manager has a new and improved algorithm for finding affinity rule contradictions called "Unified Affinity Group Algorithm".
-9. Manager will enforce affinity rules one by one in order to reduce the number of broken affinity rules as soon as possible.
+4. Manager will enforce affinity rules one by one in order to reduce the number of broken affinity rules as soon as possible and to maintain order while enforcing affinity rules.
-10. Manager will try to resolve a specific affinity rule break by migrating VMs from hosts with less VMs from a than affinity group to the one with the maximum VMs.
+5. Manager's strategy to enforce affinity rules in case of positive groups is the migrate VMs from the hypervisor that has the minimum number of VMs from the same affinity group

+to the one that has the most VMs(Taking into account the Scheduler policies.
+Sometimes VMs might be migrated to a different host if the scheduler thinks it's better).

 ### Phase 2

 1. Using UAG algorithm to tell the user where there are conflicting affinity rules and also if the affinity rules can be optimized by uniting positive intersecting groups.
-2. Taking into consideration host's RAM, CPU type, Network interfaces etc in order choose the best host to migrate the affinity group to.
+2. Taking into consideration the host's RAM, CPU type, Network interfaces etc in order choose only hosts that can run the entire affinity group(In case of enforcing positive affinity group).
-3. Taking into consideration where a vm might be migrated(This is supported in the system already but not in this feature).
-That way the enforcement process can be optimized better.

 ### Comments and Discussion